grojar/Petrophysical-Analysis-using-Phyton/README.md

 - DATA:
   - LAS files were released by Equinor
--     CSV files also released
+  - CSV files released (link to downolad in the notebook)